KennyPeanuts/pond_diversity_fcn/grants/Water_Resources_Student_Research_2014/Water_Resources_Grant_Notes.md

         * the oxygen content of the sample will be determined with Winkler Titration.

+* For the remaining 5 weeks, each jar will be sampled once a week.

 * At the conclusion of the experiment, the fungal biomass on the CPOM will be determined using ergosterol extraction.

+> Ergosterol was extracted by following a method slightly modified from that of Newell et al. (17).
+Leaf disks were refluxed for 30 min in alcoholic KOH (25 ml of methanol plus 5 ml of 4% KOH in 95% methanol) at 80dC for 30 min.
+Leaf disks were removed, and the extract was transferred to tubes.
+Water (10 ml) and pentane (10 ml) were added, and the tubes were inverted for 3 min on a mixer (Rotamix; 20 rpm).
+The pentane fraction plus two successive 5-ml aliquots of pentane mixed in the same manner were then evaporated to dryness under a stream of N2 at 30dC, and the residue was dissolved in 1.0 ml of methanol.
+The solution was filtered (0.45-um pore size; Acrodisc) and injected into a high- pressure liquid chromatograph (HPLC; Shimadzu) with an RP-10 column.
+(Suberkropp and Weyers 1996)

+### Budget

+* Nutrient samples

+* Ergosterol samples

+* Digital buret

+* DAPI

+* Black Filters

+* Filter towers/flasks

+* Counter (Bacteria)

+* Nutrients (N + P)